 The AudioService in Android allows you, the developer, to also control these volume levels, for all five "streams" (i.e., sources of sound).
-In the SystemServices/Volume project, we create a Volumizer application that displays and modifies all five volume levels, reusing the Meter widget we created in an earlier chapter.
+In the SystemServices/Volume project, we create a Volumizer application that displays and modifies all five volume levels.